nextlevelshit/gatsby-starter-uno/README.md

 3.  **`/pages`**: This directory contains all markdown files which all get a static path to navigate to.
 For now they are used for the content of routable modals.

-4.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for „source code”.
+4.  **`/src`**: This directory will contain all the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for „source code”.

-    4.1. **`/src/components`**: This directory contains reuasable components that can be implemented on purpose.
-They mostly run as stand-alone and do not have any dependencies to other modules, components or pages.
+    4.1. **`/src/components`**: This directory contains reuasable components that you can implement on purpose.
+They run as stand-alone and do not have any dependencies to other modules, components or pages.
 Some are organized in directories, if your include some styling.

     4.2. **`/src/images`**: This direcotry contains (for now) all the images used for the `image-map` plugin that creates an interactive first impression of your website.

     4.3. **`/src/styles`**: This directory contains the main part of your styles, defines CSS variables and imports the tailwind functionality.
-All global stylings that are not directly connected to a specific component (see above) come here.
+All global stylings that are not connected to a specific component (see above) come here.

-    4.4. **`/src/templates`**: This directory contains templates which are used to generate routable pages inside of `gatsby-node.js`.
+    4.4. **`/src/templates`**: This directory contains templates which are helpful to generate routable pages inside of `gatsby-node.js`.

 5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.